matwilso/matwilso.github.io/_drafts/sim2real.md

 powerful tool that enables general progress across the field and even beyond robot learning.

 And I think the way we do this is by learning it.
-By collecting data in the real world and using it to learn the forward dynamics of the simulator.

 With the advances in deep learning, computer vision, graphics, and robotics, the time is ripe for starting development on such a system: